worldviewer/react-worldviewer-app-old/README.md

 - Script must evaluate whether or not a particular feed item has changed, rather than mindlessly converting all entries
 - Save to db

-### Part 6 - The Feeds and Attached Messages
+### Part 2 - The Feeds and Attached Messages

-This part of the app will be constructed using Netlify's Open Source Ecosystem described at https://www.netlify.com/open-source/.
+When it comes time to implement user submission of feed posts, I'll be taking a closer look at Netlify's Open Source Ecosystem described at https://www.netlify.com/open-source/.

 <p align="center">
     <img src="https://github.com/worldviewer/react-worldviewer-prototype/blob/master/doc/netlify-ecosystem.png" />
 </p>

-**The Worldviewer App Structure**
+### Part 3 - The Worldviewer App Structure

 - This system is designed to create information gathering habits within information consumers.
 The system should help people to adapt to the rules, but only go so far to adapt the rules to the information consumers' pre-existing information consumer habits.